MatzoMT/cs1302-arcade/README.md

   * [Reversi](https://en.wikipedia.org/wiki/Reversi)
   * [American Checkers](https://en.wikipedia.org/wiki/Draughts)

+You have a lot of flexibility with regard to the visuals of your games.
+As long as the functional requirements are met and the game mechanics are easily recognizable, you are free to make each game look and feel however you want (please keep it appropriate).
-General functional requirements for each group are provided later in this document
+The general functional requirements for each group are provided later in this document

 Part of software development is being given a goal but not necessarily being given instruction on all of the details needed to accomplish that goal.
 For example,